Convergence in Total Variation for nonlinear functionals of random hyperspherical harmonics: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Domenico Marinucci for useful discussions.
-L.C. and G.G. acknowledge support from the MIUR \emph{Excellence} Project awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C18000100006.
+L.C. and G.G. acknowledge support from the MIUR \emph{Excellence} Project MatMod@TOV awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C23000330006, and the Project \textit{Asymptotic Properties in Probability}, CUP E83C22001780005.
 The research of M.R. has been supported by the ANR-17-CE40-0008 Project \emph{Unirandom}.
-L.C. and M.R. acknowledge support from the Beyond Borders Project \textit{Asymptotic Methods in Probability}.
+L.C. and M.R. acknowledge support from the Beyond Borders Project AMP CUP E89C20000680005.